MadisonMadi/Staff-Helper/README.md

 - /staffhelp calibrator ➜ Calibrator Message
   - Calibrate reels and poles for better stats and bonuses.
 Higher rarity increases costs and bonus percentage.
-Upgrading in Artisan removes bonus. '/calibrator' (Mariner Rank)
+Upgrading in Artisan removes bonus. '/calibrator' (Mariner Rank).

 - /staffhelp calibratorloc ➜ Calibrator Location Message
-  - The Calibrator can be found by going to /spawn, go inside and turn around and then to the right you will find the Calibrator.
+  - The Calibrator can be found by going to '/spawn' and turn around, go inside and follow the sign directions.

 - /staffhelp contest ➜ Contest Message